isomerpages/agd-corp/_about-us/What We Do.md

 consolidation and implementation of Statutory Boards’ finance and payroll systems onto a cloud-based central corporate system.</p>
 <p></p>
-<p>The Group drives WOG Finance transformation by adopting new emerging capabilities
+<p>The group drives WOG Finance transformation by adopting new emerging capabilities
 and through launching of growth areas and initiatives.
 It leverages technology to re-engineer workflows and streamline operations, with the aim of optimising processes and strengthening governance for the central finance, payroll,